Speer-Williams – [email protected]

 Only Satan and his lowly minions in government, intelligence agencies, and private think tanks could have conceived such a clever method to destroy what was once the greatest, and grandest country in recorded history.

-Posted by Jack Speer-Williams on June 8, 2017, With 3382 Reads Filed under Government & Politics.
+Posted by Jack Speer-Williams on June 8, 2017, With 3620 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.